Toggle: English / Spanish

 All near-drowning patients should be checked by a doctor.
 Even though the person may quickly seem OK at the scene, lung complications are common.
 Fluid and body chemical (electrolyte) imbalances may develop.
 Other traumatic injuries may be present.

 - Avoid drinking alcohol when swimming or boating.

 - Drowning can occur in any container of water.
 Do not leave any standing water in basins, buckets, ice chests, kiddie pools, or bathtubs or in other areas where a young child can get at it.

 - Secure the toilet seat cover with a child safety device.

-- Fence all pools and spas.
-Secure all the doors to the outside, and install pool and door alarms.
+- Fence around all pools and spas.
+Secure all the doors leading to the outside, and install pool and door alarms.

 - If your child is missing, check the pool immediately.